MicrosoftEdge/WebView2Feedback/specs/StartInBackgroundMode.md

 the launch time improvement functionality with raising the launch priority during the creation.
 * Default value is `COREWEBVIEW2_CREATION_PRIORITY_HIGH`.
 ## Notes
-* The version of Edge has to >=95 before applying the `CreationPriority`, this property will be ingored from an ealier version.
 * The host app's priority is at least normal before applying the launch time improvement functionality.
 Else, WebView2 still get created with normal priority even with `COREWEBVIEW2_CREATION_PRIORITY_HIGH` setting.